heimrichhannot/contao-newsalert-bundle/README.md

 * bundled topic source?
 * translation (currently only german)
 * evaluate the best callback for calling the listener
-* use caching for speed improvement?
+* use caching for speed improvements?